IvanRicarte/UCI_HAR_Analysis/CodeBook.md

 # Codebook for UCI HAR accelerometers cleaned data

 The output of the analysis script is a data frame with 180 observations, corresponding to data collected from Samsung Galaxy S smartphone accelerometers during 6 activities performed by 30 subjects.
 The original data is available and described in the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+Each person performed six activities wearing a smartphone (Samsung Galaxy S II) on the waist.
+Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz were captured.
+The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
+The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
+The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
+From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

 The *run_analysis()* function receives the name of the compressed (zip) file as argument and produces a data frame with the average value of each variable of interest, for each subject and activity.
 The 81 variables (columns) in this data frame are: